 Local Image Registries

-During install, the app manager can re-tag and push images to a local image registry.
+During install, KOTS can re-tag and push images to a local image registry.
 This is useful to enable CVE scans, image policy validation, and other pre-deployment rules.
 A private image registry is required for air gapped environments, and is optional for online environments.

 GitOps or Internal Version Control Workflows

-In a GitOps workflow, the app manager pushes changes from the admin console (config changes, upstream updates, license updates) to a private Git repository, where you can use an existing continuous integration and continuous delivery (CI/CD) process to deliver the manifests to the cluster.
+In a GitOps workflow, KOTS pushes changes (config changes, upstream updates, license updates) to a private Git repository, where you can use an existing continuous integration and continuous delivery (CI/CD) process to deliver the manifests to the cluster.

 For more information, see Pushing Updates to a GitOps Workflow.